JetBrains/kotlin-web-site/pages/docs/reference/basic-types.md

 ### String Templates

-Strings may contain template expressions, i.e. pieces of code that are evaluated and whose results are concatenated into the string.
+String literals may contain template expressions, i.e. pieces of code that are evaluated and whose results are concatenated into the string.
 A template expression starts with a dollar sign ($) and consists of either a simple name:

 <div class="sample" markdown="1" theme="idea">